leafac/yocto-cfa/dissertation/yocto-cfa.md

 }
 ```

-We choose to represent Yocto-JavaScript programs with the data structures above because they follow a specification called ESTree [estree](), and by adhering to this specification we may reuse tools from the JavaScript ecosystem (see § \ref{Parser} and § \ref{Step 0: Stringifier}).
+We choose to represent Yocto-JavaScript programs with the data structures above because they follow a specification called ESTree [estree](), and by adhering to this specification we may reuse tools from the JavaScript ecosystem (see § \ref{Parser} and § \ref{Step 0: Generator}).

 In general, the data structures used to represent Yocto-JavaScript programs are of the following types (written as TypeScript types adapted from the ESTree types [estree-types]() to include only the features supported by Yocto-JavaScript):